MGP42/dotfiles/.config/bspwm/README.md

 	in the bspwmrc

 ### Alsa Utils
-	to replace Alsa Utils you have to replace the volume lines in sxhkdrc and the Volume dropdown in the panel i don't recomend doing that unless you know what you're doing
+	to replace Alsa Utils you have to replace the volume lines in sxhkdrc and the Volume dropdown in the panel.
+	I don't recomend doing that unless you know what you're doing.

 ## To Do
 	Autostart still in bspwmrc should be seperated